Moving to Zurich, with a calm plan for your first weeks

 Get the first admin steps in order

-Zurich attracts a lot of international professionals, so many people arrive with work pressure already in the background.
+Zurich attracts a high number of international professionals, so many people arrive with work pressure already in the background.
 One of the smartest moves is to get clear on the first local setup steps before everything starts piling up.

 Know what your first local registration and practical setup steps are instead of guessing your way through them.